 Another confusing example cited in the letter to the FTC is Jennifer Lopez posting her outfit from the Met Gala.
 It’s hard for the average person to guess what’s going on here.
 Was she paid money by Valentino to post this?
 Was she just loaned a free outfit?
 Did she actually buy it herself and just want to tell people who the designer was?
 Is she a spokesperson for the fashion brand?
 Unless you work in fashion PR, you’re probably confused.

-Some celebrities are posting more obvious ads where they do make some effort to say it's an ad — but these disclosures can still fail to meet FTC guidelines, which say that terms such as “partner” aren’t clear, and that the disclosure should be in the first three lines of the caption so that it doesn’t get cut off when you’re scrolling through your feed.
-For example, Real Housewives of Beverly Hills star and TV actress Lisa Rinna uses the hashtag #teamipartner” at the end of this post, but that doesn’t meet FTC standards.
+Some celebrities are posting more obvious ads where they do make some effort to say they are ads — but these disclosures can still fail to meet FTC guidelines, which say that terms such as “partner” aren’t clear, and that the disclosure should be in the first three lines of the caption so that it doesn’t get cut off when you’re scrolling through your feed.
+For example, Real Housewives of Beverly Hills star and TV actor Lisa Rinna uses the hashtag #teamipartner at the end of this post, but that doesn’t meet FTC standards.
 Public Citizen’s stance is that both Lisa Rinna and the diet drink company know the rules by now, and are just willfully ignoring them.

 Only one person has actually properly disclosed 100% of her ads since receiving the FTC letter: Real Housewives of New Jersey star Caroline Manzo.